vaipatel97/PRODIGY_CS_01/README.md

    ```sh
    git clone https://github.com/vaipatel97/PRODIGY_CS_01.git
    ```
-2. Ensure you have Python installed (version 3.x recommended).
+(Ensure you have Python installed (version 3.x recommended).)

+2. Gave the path to the file in terminal.

 3. Run the script using Python:
 ```python
 python app.py